 Once subsequent appointments are assigned, the department will circulate remaining available TA positions and application instructions to incoming and current students in July.
-Students who do not apply for TA positions, or who decline positions they are offered are considered to have forfeited this funding and will have their funding package reduced accordingly.
+Students who do not apply for TA positions, or who decline positions they are offered, are considered to have forfeited this funding and will have their total funding reduced accordingly.
 Students may apply for TA positions in addition to the hours assigned for their base package, however additional appointments are not guaranteed.
 Positions may be posted throughout the year and are circulated to students as they become available.

 Research Assistant Positions